dhruvnps/Connect4/README.md

 # AI For Connect 4
-Connect 4 artificial intelligence which uses the minimax algorithm to assess all possible outcomes up to the given search depth and calculates the best possible move using this data.
-The AI uses alpha beta pruning to narrow down its search options without sacrificing its performance in order to speed up the search process.
-Finally temporary transposition table is implemented which stores the board positions of the calculated outcomes alongside the depth of the calculations and the scores given to each board.
-Using the transposition table, iterative deepening can be introduced which means the AI will progressively search deeper as the game goes on as there will be fewer possible moves and a larger transposition table.
+A Connect 4 artificial intelligence which uses the minimax algorithm and alpha beta pruning to search for the possible best move.
+A transposition table is incorporated to store calculations and iterative deepening is used to make the AI progressively better as the game goes on when there are less possible outcomes.
+The pygame module is used for a graphical user interface in which the player can compete with the AI on a 6 x 7 board displayed on the screen.
+The difficulty of the AI can be adjusted by changing the time available to the AI.

 ## Prerequisites